 - flow rate

 - pH, acidity, alkalinity

 - dissolved oxygen

+- As and Sb concentrations (total and dissolved)

 - any other metals or metalloids of concern in the mine discharge.

-Monitoring of the inlet water is primarily of assistance in determining the cause of any change in outlet water chemistry.
-For example, this can identify whether deterioration in the quality of the outlet water is due to changes in the inlet water or to a failure of the treatment system.
+Monitoring of the inlet water is primarily helpful in determining the cause of any change in outlet water chemistry.
+For example, this can identify whether deterioration in the quality of the outlet water is due to changes in the inlet water or due to a failure of the treatment system.
+If using an adsorption treatment system, an increase of As or Sb in the outlet water can indicate when adsorption media should be replaced.

 Frequency of sampling should be determined on the basis of site-specific variables.
 Variables that should be considered include:

-- the ability of the system to continuously treat to acceptable limits - · the sensitivity of the receiving environment to changes in water chemistry - the level of treatment by the system - the risk of failure of the treatment system - site access, and the ability of the system to continue to treat the water under different flow rates and chemistries if the inlet chemistry and flow rate can vary significantly due to climatic variations.
+- · the ability of the system to continuously treat to acceptable limits - the sensitivity of the receiving environment to changes in water chemistry - the level of treatment by the system - · the risk of failure of the treatment system - site access, and the ability of the system to continue to treat the water under different flow rates and chemistries if the inlet chemistry and flow rate can vary significantly due to climatic variations.